SohumGoel/SohumGoel/README.md

 <!-- My Work -->
 ## My Work
 Here are some of my noteworthy projects:
+- 📊 **Breast Cancer Prediction**: Implemented 10 machine learning models, including Logistic Regression, SVM, Random Forest, and more, for breast cancer classification.
+Evaluated model performance with accuracy, AUC, and more.
+Achieved an AUC of >0.97 in 9 out of 10 models,.
+[Link](https://github.com/SohumGoel/Predicting-Breast-Cancer-10Models)
 - 😄 **Emotion Detection**: Collaborated on building image classification models to identify human facial expressions.
 [Link](https://github.com/grishaab/EmotionDetectorCNN)
 - 🖥 **Command Line Shell**: Developed a Linux shell with dynamic commands, error management, and advanced features.
 - 🎮 **TikTok Web Game**: Created a web game for 100+ players with video uploads and ranking algorithms.
 [Link]()